AdobeDocs/workfront-learn.en/help/agile/what-is-the-scrum-methodology.md

 ## Using a burndown chart and storyboard to track progress

-As a team answers the three primary questions in their standups, it’s important that they monitor and track their progress toward the iteration completion.
+As a team answers the three primary questions in their standups, it's important that they monitor and track their progress toward the iteration completion.
 Doing so allows them to determine if they are moving quickly enough through their stories to deliver all features on time at the end of the iteration.
 There are two components to do this in the Scrum process.

 ### Storyboard